DeekshitaVshankar/Merchandise-Sales-Analysis/README.md

 https://github.com/DeekshitaVshankar/Merchandise-Sales-Analysis/blob/main/Deekshita_Onyx_Actionpoints_page-0004.jpg

-### How does the Slicer & Buttons look like
+### How does the Slicer (Used for Filtering- Multi Filters) & Buttons (Used for Navigation) look like

 https://github.com/DeekshitaVshankar/Merchandise-Sales-Analysis/blob/main/Deekshita_Onyx_Slicer.png
 https://github.com/DeekshitaVshankar/Merchandise-Sales-Analysis/blob/main/Deekshita_Onyx_Buttons.png

-_Feel free to drop an email to access the interactive version of the dashboard._
+_Feel free to drop an email to access the interactive version of the dashboard and for the Data Source._

 **_Useful Resources_**